Couple meeting with tax advisor discussing options.

 Here’s a quick example of how this works.

-Knowing how to deduct home equity loan interest is important.
+Knowing how to deduct home equity loan interest is important as a homeowner.
 The key is to have proper documentation and to understand the IRS rules.

 Before you deduct home equity loan interest, you must ensure your loans qualify.
 Here’s what to consider.

 • The mortgage debt doesn’t exceed the limits.
-Any loans you have on a property shouldn’t exceed a total of $750,000.
+As long as the loan was opened after 2018 and before 2025, if any loans you have on a property exceed $750,000, you can only deduct interest on the first $750,000.
 This includes the first mortgage you used to buy the home and any second mortgages you borrowed, whether a HELOC or home equity loan.
 Determine when you borrowed the funds and correlate them with the limits of $750,000 after 2018 or $1 million before 2018.

 • The debt isn’t higher than the qualifying home(s) value.
-If you owe more than the home’s value, you’re upside down on your home.
+If you owe more than the cost of the home plus any substantial improvements, you’re upside down on your home.
 The IRS won’t allow you to deduct interest on any loans that exceed the value of the collateral.

 If you used the funds to renovate your home, you’d need all receipts for materials, labor and any other costs incurred to renovate the property.